SnehaChauhan1174/HR-Resume_agent/README.md

     • Experience with Streamlit or Gradio
     • Interest in responsible AI and bias mitigation

+## Resume parser.py
+- implemented extract function using pdfplumbe
+- implemented 3 layers for cleaning the text
+    - special characters replaced
+    - formatting errors
+    - section merged with content
+- batch loading of functions
+- PII masking for logs

+### Input Validation: validator.py

+A pre-flight validation step was added between resume parsing and LLM scoring.
+Resumes that fail validation are rejected with a specific reason before any LLM call is made.

+Checks performed:
+- Minimum text length (200 chars)
+- Presence of at least one core section (experience/education/skills)
+- Word count threshold (150 words minimum)
+- Noise rate check (garbled character ratio)

+Reasoning: LLMs hallucinate structure from noisy input — a corrupt resume can produce plausible-looking but fabricated scores.
+Early rejection with a clear reason is more useful than a downstream hallucination.
+It also saves API tokens and latency.

 ## What I Would Add With More Time
 - Hybrid section-splitting for lower token cost at scale
 - LangGraph for conditional branching on input type
 - LinkedIn JSON profile ingestion
 - OAuth authentication on Streamlit endpoint
 - LangSmith tracing for observability**